Prof. Julian Beinart

 4.241J / 11.330J

-Theories about cities and the form that settlements should take will be discussed.
-Attempts will be made at a distinction between descriptive and normative theory, by examining examples of various theories of city form over time.
-The class will concentrate on the origins of the modern city and theories about its emerging form, including the transformation of the nineteenth-century city and its organization.
-It analyzes current issues of city form in relation to city making, social structure, and physical design.
-Case studies of several cities will be presented as examples of the theories discussed in the class.
+This course covers theories about the form that settlements should take and attempts a distinction between descriptive and normative theory by examining examples of various theories of city form over time.
+Case studies will highlight the origins of the modern city and theories about its emerging form, including the transformation of the nineteenth-century city and its organization.
+Through examples and historical context, current issues of city form in relation to city-making, social structure, and physical design will also be discussed and analyzed.